data61/clkhash/docs/cli.rst

 Command Line Tool
 =================

-This command line tool can be used to process PII data into Cryptographic Longterm Keys.
+``clkhash`` includes a command line tool which can be used to interact without writing Python code.
+The primary use case is to encode personally identifiable data from a csv into Cryptographic Longterm Keys.

 The command line tool can be accessed in two equivalent ways:

 - Using the ``clkutil`` script which gets added to your path during installation.
 - directly running the python module with ``python -m clkhash``.

+A list of valid commands can be listed with the ``--help`` argument:

 .. command-output:: clkutil --help